-In a thermodynamically closed system, the total momentum, like the total energy, is a known quantity that is uniquely determined by temporal invariance.
-Then the construction of the unique total energy--momentum tensor gets us right with the Scientific Method and definitively resolves the Abraham--Minkowski controversy.
-Except that there are problems here, too.
-Applying the four-divergence operator to the total energy--momentum tensor, one obtains conservation laws for the total energy and the total linear momentum of an antireflection-coated simple linear medium that is positioned in free space \cite{BIPfei}.
-It is easily argued that the conservation law for the total energy, so obtained, cannot be incommensurate with the Poynting theorem that is systematically derived from the Maxwell field equations.
-It is also easily proven that {\it i}) the energy conservation law, derived from the four-divergence of the total energy--momentum tensor, is self-inconsistent because its two non-zero terms depend on different powers of the refractive index and {\it ii}) the conservation law for the total energy that is derived from the four-divergence of the total energy--momentum tensor is undeniably incommensurate with the Poynting theorem \cite{BIJMP}.
-The current author \cite{BIJMP} made the {\it ansatz} of a Ravndal \cite{BIFinn} refractive index-dependent material four-divergence operator and demonstrated consistency between the field equations and total energy--momentum conservation, at the cost of apparent problems with special relativity.
-Then we have fixed the Abraham--Minkowski momentum problem only to have it re-appear in a different form elsewhere.
-We must go deeper into the relations between electrodynamics, conservation, and special relativity in a simple linear dielectric medium in order to obtain any meaningful resolution of the Abraham--Minkowski controversy.
+In a thermodynamically closed system, the total momentum, like the total energy, is a known quantity that is uniquely determined from the initial conditions by being constant in time.
+Then the total energy density and the total linear momentum density components of the total energy--momentum tensor are uniquely decided by time independence of the spatially integrated total energy and total momentum densities (global conservation law) \cite{BISPIE,BIBahder,BIJMP}.
+The construction of the unique total (electromagnetic plus material plus other) energy--momentum tensor \cite{BISPIE,BIBahder,BIJMP} from these total energy density and total momentum density components gets us congruent with the Scientific Method and definitively resolves the Abraham--Minkowski controversy.
+That is the generally accepted resolution of the Abraham--Minkowski controversy. {\bf Except that there are problems here, too.} Applying the four-divergence operator to the unique total energy--momentum tensor, one obtains spacetime conservation laws in the form of continuity equations for the total energy and the total linear momentum \cite{BIPfei,BISPIE,BIBahder,BIJMP}.
+It is easily argued, on physical grounds, that the conservation law for the total energy that is obtained by applying the four-divergence operator to the total energy--momentum tensor cannot be incommensurate with the Poynting theorem that is systematically derived from the Maxwell--Minkowski field equations for a simple linear dielectric.
+It is also \textit{easily proven} mathematically that {\it i}) the energy conservation law, derived from the four-divergence of the total energy--momentum tensor, is self-inconsistent because its two non-zero terms depend on different powers of the refractive index and {\it ii}) the conservation law for the total energy that is derived from the four-divergence of the total energy--momentum tensor is undeniably incommensurate with the Poynting theorem \cite{BIJMP}.
+The contradiction of sound physical arguments by mathematical reality seems to also contribute to the longevity of the dispute.